pryv/config-template-pryv.io/pryv.io/single-node/INSTALL.md

 ## Run the initialisation script

-Run the `init-config` script which initates a git repository in the `config-leader/conf/` folder and generates the initial `platform.yml` and `config-leader.json` files from their respective templates.
+Run the `init-config` script which generates the initial `platform.yml` and `config-leader.json` files from their respective templates.

 ## Platform setup